tlswg/tls-key-update/README.md

 (cd "$work" && spin -search -ltl epoch_consistency "$repo/model/extended_key_update_crossed.pml")
 (cd "$work" && spin -search -ltl no_deadlock "$repo/model/extended_key_update_crossed.pml")
 ```

+The `spin -search` form automatically generates and compiles the verifier
+before running it; no separate compilation command is needed for these
+individual commands.
+Run the block from the repository root so that
+`repo=$(pwd)` points to the correct directory.

 For larger state spaces (especially crossed requests), use smaller or larger
 compile-time bounds directly with `spin -D...`: